 To use a license that is managed via a network license manager, you can specify the port and hostname or IP address of the network license manager when you create the cloud resources in Azure.
 You can either specify the location of an existing license manager, or deploy a new license manager in the cloud.
 You must make sure that the license manager can communicate with your cloud resources.
 To deploy a Network Manager in Azure using an Azure Marketplace software plan developed by MathWorks®, follow the steps at Run Network License Manager from Microsoft Azure Marketplace.

 Configure and Deploy Template from Marketplace

-To configure and deploy MATLAB (BYOL) resources in a resource group:
+Use the following steps to configure and deploy MATLAB (BYOL) resources in a resource group.

 Navigate to https://portal.azure.com and login to your Azure account.